Werkov/Werkov.github.io/_drafts/mallorca.md

 * snoring "Indian", he was the only one who slept in the bedroom
 * Belveder areal closes in the night (~21:30)
 * no Kiwi check-in
+* mean, median and modus as moments
+* underground bus and train terminal